I’ve been placing the Google Analytics tracking code on websites since before I needed to shave. Seriously.

 Web tags are tiny bits of website code that help provide useful insights like behavior patterns or trends by gathering data on a website.
 They have many applications like third-party tracking, analytics, reporting, remarketing, conversions, live chat…the list goes on.
 Generally speaking, they are an important piece of an organization’s marketing technology.

-Why Use Google Tag Manager?
+Why Use Google Tag Manager and Google Analytics?

 Although you can still configure Google Analytics without Google Tag Manager (GTM), it’s recommended to configure both at the same time.
 There are plenty of advantages in setting up both, especially when you think beyond just Google Analytics.